mduschenes/simulation/README.md

 Data is generally saved as `.hdf5` format.

-All settings and data are generally stored as key-value pairs, allowing for simplified loading and dumping in library as nested dictionaries i.e) `settings = {
+All settings and data are generally stored as key-value pairs, allowing for simplified loading and dumping in library as nested dictionaries.
+For example

+i.e) `settings = {
         'cls': {'model':Channel,'label':Label},
         'model': {'N':4,'D':2,M':10},
         'optimize': {'optimizer':'cg','iterations':[0,100]}
     }`

 i.e) `data = {
         'iteration':[0,1,2],
         'parameters':[array([...]),array([...]),array([...])],